 We’ve all seen the multi-coloured energy label stickers when buying appliances, right?
 Well there’s a new energy label in town.

 They usually show a range of bars, in shades of green and red, to show how an appliance’s energy efficiency is graded and with a black arrow indicating where your design sits on the scale.

-When will the new label be introduced?
+When was the new label introduced?

 After all, we’re used to the existing system, so simply swapping it out would be more confusing than helpful.